 +44 1792 295281

-This module provides psychology students with the key skills that are required to succeed in degree level study in the discipline of psychology.
-This module will provide practical guidance in written and oral communication skills using some of the key historical and conceptual issues in psychology.
-There is an emphasis on building the skills necessary for independent study such as goal setting, time management, using feedback effectively and engaging with primary source material.
+This module provides psychology students with the key skills that are required to succeed in degree level study in the discipline of psychology and beyond university as a graduate.
+There is an emphasis on building the skills necessary for independent study, such as time management, critical thinking and incorporating using feedback to improve academic performance.
+In the first half of the module, students will experience how and when to use a tool kit of study skills through a series of workshops and blended learning packs.
+Students will create a portfolio of reflections on their experience of making the transition to university study during the first year.
 In addition personal development planning is an important aspect of the module in order to record and further develop the skills needed for graduate employment.
-As part of the module students enrol in the Swansea Employability Award (SEA) and complete the bronze level by the end of Semester 2.
+As part of the module students enrol in the Swansea Employability Award (SEA) and complete the bronze level (the Know Yourself module) by the end of Semester 2.

 The module provides an in depth look at the complex relationship between brain function (from the level of single neurons through to whole brain systems) and behaviour (of humans and other animals).
 The module will provide a grounding in the basic principles of learning theory and how these are applied in psychology and neuroscience research.
 We will explore how the brain responds and adapts to the external environment, the how genes and environment interact and the impact this has on brain function and behaviour in the context of stress, obesity, pain and motivation and emotion.
 We will also look at how recreational drugs affect the brain and what the consequences of drug taking are for human behaviour.

 Students conduct an independent research project under the supervision of a member of staff.
 The research topic is decided in conjunction with supervisors and Research topics.
 Students must obtain ethical approval, design, conduct, analyse and write up a piece of research in order to achieve Graduate Basis for Chartership with the British Psychological Society (BPS).